mikeger/SwiftSweep/README.md

 - **External Libraries:** The tool may incorrectly identify protocol methods from external libraries as unused.
 - **Reflection and Dynamic Usage:** Symbols used via reflection or dynamically constructed names may not be detected as used.
 - **False Positives:** Some symbols might be reported as unused even if they are in use due to analysis limitations.
+- **False Negatives:** The tool currently lacks the capability to distinguish between actual usage of a symbol and mere mentions of its name in the codebase.
+Consequently, if a symbol’s name appears anywhere—including in comments or string literals—it is considered as being used.
+This limitation can lead to the tool failing to identify unused symbols, especially for short or commonly used names that may frequently appear without representing functional usage.

 ---